mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/k8s/README.md

 bash run-self-test.sh
 ```

-Or if running the driver test:
+Or if running tests for a specific driver:

 ```bash
 bash setup.sh local  # needs to be done once to set up variables